 The ICT survey is mailed out each year during the month of March, and responses are due within 30 days.
-If you cannot complete the survey by the due date, you may request an extension of time by contacting the Department of Commerce at 1-800-528-3049.
+If you cannot complete the survey by the due date, you may request an extension of time using the Self-Service option on the Business Help Site or by contacting the Department of Commerce at 1-800-528-3049.

 The data collected in the expensed Information and Communication Technology supplement to the Annual Capital Expenditures Survey is designed to capture investment figures related to technology that fall below a company’s capitalization threshold.
 The data will be used to assess future productivity and economic growth prospects as well as provide data to improve capital stock estimates, capital flow tables, and permit the reconciliation of important differences between reported production and consumption of technology.

 No. The instructions contain many points to assist in correctly completing the ICT survey.
-This FAQ section is to be used as a reference to assist you in completing the form.
+This FAQ section is to be used as a reference to assist you in completing the survey.

 Yes.
 In order to produce investment statistics representative of the entire economy, we sample all non-farm businesses, organizations, and associations across all sectors of the US economy regardless of their tax status.
 Reasonable estimates are acceptable.

 Capital items include all expenditures during the year for both new and used structures and equipment chargeable to asset accounts for which depreciation or amortization accounts are ordinarily maintained.
 Expensed items are immediately written off and charged to expense accounts as incurred.
 No depreciation or amortization accounts are maintained for expensed item.